rpi900/packages/dnt900/README.md

 Making the Package
 ==================

-You will first need to install some build tools and the linux kernel headers (required to compile the DNT900 line discipline module code):
+Pre-built packages are available&ndash;follow [these instructions](../packages#package-repository).
+To build the *dnt900* package yourself, you will first need to install some build tools and the linux kernel headers (required to compile the DNT900 line discipline module code):

     sudo pacman -S base-devel git linux-raspberrypi-headers